Winning the War Against Dust During Live-In Renovations in Morningside

 If your main kitchen is under construction, a “camp kitchen” is essential.
 This typically involves:

-• Sink Access: Ensuring access to a functional sink for washing dishes, with a basin to prevent food debris from clogging plumbing.
+Water access: Ensuring access to a utility sink or bathroom sink for washing dishes, with a wash bin to prevent food debris from clogging plumbing.

 Losing a bathroom can be the most disruptive aspect of a renovation.

-• Staggered Phasing: If you have multiple bathrooms, the project should be scheduled so only one is out of commission at a time.
+Staggered Phasing: If you have multiple bathrooms, the project should be phased so only one is out of commission at a time.

 Renovations are noisy.
 Establishing a “quiet zone”—typically a bedroom or outdoor patio—provides a much-needed escape.
 Open communication about the work schedule (e.g., “loud demolition will happen between 9 AM and 12 PM”) helps occupants manage their routine around the disruption.